NuGet/docs.microsoft.com-nuget/docs/Guides/Create-UWP-Packages.md

 1. Visual Studio 2015.
 Install the Community edition for free from [visualstudio.com](https://www.visualstudio.com/); you can use the Professional and Enterprise editions as well, of course.
 2. NuGet CLI.
 Download the latest version of nuget.exe from [nuget.org/downloads](https://nuget.org/downloads), saving it to a location of your choice.
 Then add that location to your PATH environment variable if it isn't already.

->[!NOTE]
+> [!Note]
->nuget.exe is the CLI tool itself, not an installer, so be sure to save the downloaded file from your browser instead of running it.
+> nuget.exe is the CLI tool itself, not an installer, so be sure to save the downloaded file from your browser instead of running it.

 ##Create a UWP Windows Runtime Component